bkon/bkon.github.io/src/_posts/2016-12-01-using-refs-in-react.md

 {% endhighlight %}

 *I've used [css-modules](https://github.com/css-modules/css-modules)
 here.
-It is not a requirement, normal strings as CSS classe names would do, but I do want my CS classes to be unique to reduce blog maintenance in future*
+It is not a requirement; normal CSS class names would work, but I do want my CS classes to be unique to reduce blog maintenance in future.*

 It looks simple, but... doesn't work yet.
+If we check DOM contents in developer tools, we'd see that styles on the container `div` are not being set.

-If we add some debug logging to the `render` method and `ref` helper, we would see that `render` is called first, and only after that we get two calls to `ref`.
-The obvious reason is React requires the component to be rendered to the virtual dom before it is mounted to the actual document.
+Time to add some logging to the `render` method and `ref` helper.
+After re-running the example the console shows that `render` is called before `ref`, leaving us with no DOM references.
+The obvious cause is React requires the component to be rendered to the virtual dom before it is mounted to the actual document, and there were no changes in `props` or `state` which would cause React to re-render our component after that.

-If only we could force the update after the component is mounted...
+If only we could force the update *after* the component is mounted&hellip;

 {% highlight javascript linenos %}
 componentDidMount(): void {